 This argument is based on the premise that the more the different elements are united, the bigger the achievement is made which is mutually creative.

 Harmony is a dynamic process of creative transformation during which all the elements involved undergo a transformational synthesis, changing and collaborating but maintaining individual identities.
 Harmony suggests a dialectic state in which the opposites are united.

 This signifies a moral society that is defined by the spirit of oneness.
 Harmony is the unity of opposites, the point of unity by opposing opinions.
 If the opposites are not united then there is no state of harmony in a country.

 In one of the famous and principled arguments of Marx and Engels of dialectical materialism which can be equated to political synthesis and harmony, they argued that the development of any object or process takes place in three stages which forms a “triad”: thesis, anti-thesis and synthesis.
 This argument demonstrates the law of development through the struggle of the opposites.

-— Shivute Kaapanda is a critical Pan-African scholar from Eyanda village.
-He is a columnist and the author of the book “The Conscious Republic” published in 2020.
+– Shivute Kaapanda is a critical pan-African thinker and writer, columnist, and author of the book “The Conscious Republic” published in 2020. firstname.lastname@example.org